-Instead of taking exams, you are assessed by demonstrating your ability to do your job over a period of time, by submitting a portfolio and undergoing observations by an assessor.
-Candidates are observed on each unit when they're ready, meaning there's no stringent time limit on completing NVQ modules.
+Instead of taking exams, you're assessed by demonstrating your ability to do your job over a period of time - by submitting a portfolio and undergoing observations by an assessor.
+Candidates are observed on each unit when they're ready, meaning there's no time limit on completing NVQ modules.

 NVQ fees vary between courses and institutions.
 For instance, a Level 4 NVQ Diploma in Career Information and Advice from the Open University costs £2,250, while a Level 5 NVQ Diploma in Management and Leadership will set you back £2,500.

 Where can I get more advice?

 - Open days - find out more about a course while getting a feel for the university.
-Use this opportunity to have your questions answered by lecturers, students and alumni.
+It's an opportunity to have your questions answered by lecturers, students and alumni.

 - Students - utilise online chat rooms and connections through family and friends to gain an insight into the student experience.
 Ask current and former students about the things they'd do differently, the quality of their course, and what life is like as a student.